-Capital expenditures were approximately \$3.2 million for the first quarter of 2003.
-We expect to spend approximately \$15 million to \$20 million for the fiscal year ending December 31, 2003.
+Capital expenditures were approximately \$8.0 million for the first nine months of 2003.
+We expect to spend approximately \$10 million to \$12 million for the fiscal year ending December 31, 2003.

-We currently own approximately 88.2 million shares of UMC common stock.
-Restrictions by UMC and the Taiwan government apply to approximately 26% of these shares (see Note 11).
+We currently own approximately 91.7 million shares of UMC common stock.
+Restrictions by UMC and the Taiwan government apply to approximately 23.3 million of these shares (see Note 11).
 During 2002, we sold approximately 7.6 million of our UMC shares for approximately \$9.9 million in cash, resulting in a gain of \$4.0 million.
 In the future, we may or may not choose to liquidate additional UMC shares.

 In December 2000, our Board of Directors authorized management to repurchase up to five million shares of our common stock.
 As of December 31, 2002, we had repurchased 1,136,000 shares (596,000 in 2001) at an aggregate cost of approximately \$20.0 million (\$10.6 million in 2001).
-There were no repurchases of common stock in 2002 or the first quarter of 2003.
+There were no repurchases of common stock in 2002 or the first nine months of 2003.

 In March 1997 and as subsequently amended in January 2002, we entered into an advance payment production agreement with Seiko Epson and Epson Electronics America, Inc. ("EEA") under which we agreed to advance up to approximately \$69 million, payable upon completion of specific milestones, to Seiko Epson to finance construction of an eight-inch sub-micron semiconductor wafer manufacturing facility.
 Under the terms of the agreement, the advance is to be repaid with semiconductor wafers over a multi-year period.
 No interest income is recorded.
 The agreement calls for wafers to be supplied by Seiko Epson through EEA pursuant to purchase agreements with EEA.
 Payments of approximately \$51.3 million have been made under this agreement.
-Cumulatively, approximately \$13.7 million of these payments have been repaid to us in the form of semiconductor wafers.
-Approximately \$1.6 million of the outstanding advances are expected to be repaid with semiconductor wafers during the next twelve months and are thus reflected as part of Prepaid expenses and Other current assets in our Consolidated Balance Sheet.
+Cumulatively, approximately \$14.6 million of these payments have been repaid to us in the form of semiconductor wafers.
+Approximately \$3.7 million of the outstanding advances are expected to be repaid with semiconductor wafers during the next twelve months and are thus reflected as part of Prepaid expenses and Other current assets in our Consolidated Balance Sheet.
 We do not anticipate making additional payments under this agreement.

-We believe that our existing liquid resources, expected cash generated from operations and existing credit facilities combined with our ability to borrow additional funds will be adequate to meet our operating and capital requirements and obligations for the next 12 months, including the continued possible extinguishment of a portion of our convertible subordinated notes as discussed above.
+We believe that our existing liquid resources, expected cash generated from operations and existing credit facilities combined with our ability to borrow additional funds will be adequate to meet our operating and capital requirements and obligations for the next 12 months.